OmdenaAI/ACAPS-tool/README.md

 # Streamlit App: Crisis Forecasting Tool

-This project is part of Omdena's initiative to build a custom workflow leveraging AI-powered tools for real-time crisis forecasting.
+This project is part of ACAPS initiative to build a custom workflow leveraging AI-powered tools for real-time crisis forecasting.

 ## Table of Contents
 1. [Features](#features)